Bland Shire

 The major economic activities of the shire are agriculture, mining, transport, tourism and wholesale distribution.

 History

 The farm community of Bland Shire was a former gold prospecting site in the Riverina region, centred on West Wyalong.

+Bland Shire was proclaimed on 6 March 1906.
 The shire was named in honour of William Bland.

+In 1935 Bland Shire absorbed the Municipality of Wyalong local government area.

 Location and settlements

 Bland Shire is located on the boundary between the central west and Riverina regions.
 The area is adjacent to the Newell and Mid-Western highways.

 The largest town and council seat is West Wyalong.
 The region also includes the towns of Wyalong, Barmedman, Tallimba, Ungarie, Weethalle and Mirrool.
 The major economic activities of the shire are agriculture, mining, transport, tourism and wholesale distribution.

 Twin towns

-In 2013, the community joined Dull in Perthshire, Scotland and Boring in Oregon, USA to create a "League of Extraordinary Communities" to group Dull, Boring and Bland as a means of encouraging travel, promoting all three communities.
+In 2013, the community joined Dull in Perthshire, Scotland and Boring in Oregon, US to create a "League of Extraordinary Communities" to group Dull, Boring and Bland as a means of encouraging travel, promoting all three communities.

+This grouping is not officially a "twin towns" relationship, as Bland is a shire, Dull is a village, and Boring is a town, and all three have very different population sizes.